Gorgias vs Kustomer: Which is right for your support team?

 Its biggest advantage is how deeply it plugs into these e-commerce platforms.
 Picture this: an agent is working on a support ticket and can see the customer’s full order history, process a refund, or even edit an order without ever leaving the Gorgias dashboard.
 It basically turns your helpdesk into a command center for managing customer relationships and, just as importantly, for driving sales.

 Beyond that, it pulls all your support channels (email, live chat, social media, SMS) into one clean view.
-It uses simple, rule-based automation with "macros" to knock out common questions and gives you reports that connect support work directly to revenue.
+It uses reliable, rule-based automation with "macros" to knock out common questions and gives you reports that connect support work directly to revenue.
 It’s pretty much the go-to for direct-to-consumer (DTC) brands that want their support team to be a key player in their growth.

 What is Kustomer?